-The seals are either blue wax/plastic with white lettering that reads "Fortinet Inc. Security Seal" (FortiGate-1240B) or serialized red wax/plastic with black lettering that reads "Fortinet Security Seal" (FortiGate-3140B).
+The seals are either blue wax/plastic with white lettering that reads "Fortinet Inc. Security Seal" (FortiGate-1240B) or serialized red wax/plastic with black lettering that reads "Fortinet Security Seal" (FortiGate-1000C and FortiGate-3140B).

 The tamper seals are not applied at the factory prior to shipping.
 It is the responsibility of the Crypto Officer to apply the seals before use to ensure full FIPS 140-2 compliance.
-The seals must be installed for the module to operate in a FIPS Approved mode of operation.
 Once the seals have been applied, the Crypto Officer must develop an inspection schedule to verify that the external enclosure of the module and the tamper seals have not been damaged or tampered with in any way.
 The Crypto Officer is also responsible for securing and controlling any unused seals.

-The surfaces should be cleaned with rubbing alcohol to remove dirt and oil before applying the seals.
+The surfaces should be cleaned with 99% Isopropyl alcohol to remove dirt and oil before applying the seals.
 Ensure the surface is completely clean and dry before applying the seals.
 If a seal needs to be re-applied, completely remove the old seal and clean the surface with an adhesive remover before following the instructions for applying a new seal.

-Additional seals can be ordered through your Fortinet sales contact.
+Additional seals can be requested through your Fortinet sales contact.
 Reference the following SKUs when ordering: FIPS-SEAL-RED or FIPS-SEAL-BLUE.
-Specify the type and number of seals required based on the specific module as described below.
+Specify the type and number of seals required based on the specific module as described below: